 How can disability services assist in providing the identified accommodations?

-ODS can work directly with faculty members to help determine the accommodations needed for specific courses.
+OARS can work directly with faculty members to help determine the accommodations needed for specific courses.
 Accommodations are determined on an individualized basis for each student and the documentation must link the functional limitations to the need for a specific accommodation.